jaanga/jaanga.github.io/gestification-r2/draw-the-line-leap-threejs/readme.md

 ## Things to Do / Road Map

 * Begin to consider methods of turning the data into 2D
+* Add ways of controlling the drawing
+	* Drawing on a grid
+	* Drawing straight lines only
+* Using the non-drawing hand
+	* To update the screen view
+	* To adjust drawing parameters such as line width and color

 ## Features